Concrete Angel

 "Concrete Angel" is a song written by Stephanie Bentley and Rob Crosby, and recorded by American country music artist Martina McBride.
 It was released in November 2002 as the fourth and last single from McBride's Greatest Hits compilation album.
 The song reached number 5 on the country music charts.
 "Concrete Angel" was ranked No. 1 by Rolling Stone on its list of the 40 Saddest Country Songs of All Time in 2019.

 Content

 The song is a power ballad, centering on a main theme of child abuse.
-The narrator tells a story about a 7-year-old girl named Angela Carter, who endures severe abuse at the hands of her mother.
-The abuse is silently questioned by Angela's teachers and neighbors, but goes unreported.
-By the song's end, Angela is killed by her mother during another act of abuse, and goes on to an afterlife where "she is loved" more than she was on earth.
+The narrator tells a story about a little girl who endures severe abuse.
+The abuse is silently questioned by her teachers and neighbors, but goes unreported.
+By the song's end, the girl dies and goes on to an afterlife where "she is loved" more than she was on earth.

-The song is very similar to the life of Judith Barsi, a child actress who was murdered along with her mother by her abusive father at the age of ten under very similar (and yet far more gruesome) circumstances, with Barsi's gravestone also bearing the phrase “our concrete angel.”
-However, the relation is a pure coincidence.

 Personnel

 The following musicians perform on this track: